Manage Apple ID and iCloud settings on iPhone

-View your iCloud data on iPhone, iPad, iPod touch, Mac, and iCloud.com (using a Mac or a Windows PC).
+View your iCloud data on iPhone, iPad, iPod touch, Apple Watch, Mac, and iCloud.com (using a Mac or a Windows PC).

 Share your photos and videos with the people you choose.
-See Share photos from iPhone with Shared Albums in iCloud.
+See Share iPhone photos with Shared Albums in iCloud.

 Share your iCloud storage on plans with 200 GB or more with up to six family members.
 See Share purchases with family members on iPhone.

-Locate iOS, Apple Watch, or Mac devices that belong to you or your family members.
-See Use Find My iPhone to locate your device.
+Locate a missing iPhone, iPad, iPod touch, Apple Watch, Mac, or AirPods that belong to you or your family members.
+See Add or remove a device in Find My on iPhone.

 Find your friends and family; you, your friends, and family can share locations, follow each other, and see everyone’s location on a map.
-See Locate friends and family from your iPhone.
+See Add or remove a friend in Find My on iPhone.

 Back up and restore your data.
-See Back up iPhone using iCloud or iTunes.
+See Back up iPhone.